KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-oracles.md

 ::: warning

-- Even though the formats `S`,`D` specify that the data size can be upto `65536` bytes, it must be noted that the transaction size together with the data cannot exceed the limit of `10000` bytes.
+- Even though the formats `S` and `D` specify that the data size can be up to `65536` bytes, the combination of the transaction size and the data size cannot exceed the limit of `10000` bytes.
-- Although the formats `d`,`D` are for raw binary data, it is almost better to use them than the formats `s`,`S`; the formats `s`,`S` use twice as much space on-chain while the only benefit to use them is that they will show human readable text in the output of the RPC [oraclessamples](../cryptoconditions/cc-oracles.html#oraclessamples)
+- Although the formats `d` and `D` are for raw binary data, they are preferable to the `s` and `S` human-readable formats.
+This is because the `s` and `S` formats occupy twice the size of data on the blockchain, and yet their only advantage is their ability to show human-readable output in the [oraclessamples](../cryptoconditions/cc-oracles.html#oraclessamples) method.

 :::

 ::: tip
-If data to be submitted is larger than `8KB`, it is suggested to break it into chunks of size 8KB or lower.
+If data to be submitted is larger than `8KB`, break it into chunks of size `8KB` or lower.
 :::

 ### Response: